Bandook

-Bandook is a 2013 Bollywood crime film starring Aditya Om, Manisha Kelkar and Arshad Khan.
+Bandook is a 2013 Indian Hindi-language crime film starring Aditya Om, Manisha Kelkar and Arshad Khan.
 The film was directed and produced by Aditya Om.

 Synopsis

 The film depicts the rise of Bhola Kevat, a lower caste boatman "Mallaah" (Kewat) in the interiors of Uttar Pradesh, rising to the unexpected heights of political power.
 Bandook connects crime and politics, a psychological peek inside the minds of people who use the power of the gun as a ladder to worldly success.
 It shows the vast distance covered by the human mind from picking a gun to pulling the trigger.

 Development

 Producer, director Aditya Om revealed he has been working on the script from two years as film is based on political Dons.